yhynoo/2e/README.md

 - One-element stack for managing subroutine calls

 ## Output
 The output panel consists of three rows of 8 diodes each.
-They display the values of the X and A registers, as well as the program counter, in binary.
+They display the values of the X and A registers, as well as the current memory index, in binary.

 The middle panel contains an overflow diode (A > 255), the "Idle" diode, showing whether the computer is waiting for input, and the "On" diode, showing the status of the clock.